-VLC is among the most popular free Windows 10 music players of all time, and for a good reason.
+VLC Media Player is among the most popular free Windows 10 music players of all time, and for a good reason.
 There isn’t a single audio file format that this player doesn’t support, sparing you the hassle of converting your files before playing.

 What’s more, VLC supports music streaming, giving you the luxury of discovering a whole new world of music.
 It’s also worth noting that VLC is pretty lightweight, meaning that you can run it lag-free even if you have an old system.

 The user interface is as simple as it gets, and you can customize the layout to your liking.
 VLC also allows you to sort and organize your library into albums and playlists.
 If you want to enhance your experience, you can always install some extensions.